bbellify/knox/README.md

 Knox is a vault for your web2 passwords.

 ## To Do
-- [ ] move all password generation to Gall side
+- [ ] improve password generation - move to Gall side?
 - [ ] use settings-store for settings
 - [ ] better mobile design